christophstrasen/WorldObserver/docs_internal/fact_interest.md

 Hysteresis (anti-flapping):
 - Degradation reacts to sustained “probe lag” (a sweep cannot complete within the target staleness).
+- When lag is detected but the global WorldObserver tick is still comfortably under budget, we prefer spending that headroom on probe scanning (auto-budget) before stepping down the degradation ladder.
 - Recovery requires sustained healthy windows *and* evidence that we can meet the **desired** staleness again (not merely the degraded staleness).
 This avoids oscillating between desired and tolerable when load is near the edge.
 - Recovery has extra hysteresis after a lag-triggered degrade (to avoid 1↔2 “thrash” when the sweep is borderline).